 - 3. Maintain high level of engagement after training.

 In the days or weeks following the implementation of a new project, block off enough time to sit down with all users and managers and answer their questions—either one-on-one or in groups.
 Tip: training your middle managers to train others will reduce the volume of questions headed your way.

 - 4. Meaningful incentives.

 It’s important that end users who are being introduced to anything new understand what is “in it” for them.
 Although a well executed communication plan should address core program benefits, it’s important that business requirements and goals align with incentives for the end user.
 For example, will the tool drive more sales?
 Will it facilitate communication with customers?

 - 5. Test the tech with people (but the right people).

 Many companies test the technical setup and network configurations but forget to test the impact on human beings in real life.
 Test it all: the messaging, the training, the communication, and the support systems.
 Start with a small but diverse test group made up of the most implicated departments or groups with the most to gain.
 Choose participants that are open to the idea of new tools.
 It’s always easier to establish the adoption of something new with a group of enthusiastic participants.

 - 6. Create a continuous feedback loop with end users and stakeholders.

 There’s a tendency for management to view a program as successful if adoption is high.
 But it is not the only measure of success (see point #1 about goal setting), so it is critical for managers and end users to celebrate wins and share opportunities for improvement throughout the initial phase of any new project.
-And managers should ensure end users have ongoing opportunities to share feedback and insights through recurring touchpoints, conference calls, and open forums.
+And managers should ensure end users have ongoing opportunities to share feedback and insights through recurring touchpoints, conference calls, retail audits, and open forums.

 - 7. Choose the right technology and partner.